nnguy2/Getting-and-Cleaning-Data/CodeBook.md

     4 Appropriately labels the data set with descriptive variable names.
 This was done in Step 1.2

     5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Used "aggregrate" function to find mean of variables by subjectId, activityType.
 Write dataset to .txt file

 Datasets: